CTOpenData/open-data-handbook/data-resources/data_stories.md

 * Format the data in a way that will allow you to update it easily in the future and will work for data analysis and visualization.
 Typically data in a long format is easiest to update.
 * Have a plan for keeping the data updated.

-Review the Data Publication Guidelines for more detailed information about how to publish data to the Open Data Portal.
+Review the [Data Publication](data-publication-steps) section of this handbook for more detailed information about how to publish data to the Open Data Portal.

 ### 4.Draft data story using template.